 [The team] excels at advising on cartels, contentious matters, …merger control issues, and on the competition law aspects of distribution agreements and other commercial arrangements.
 The Legal 500 (UK)

 Our work across a wide range of sectors and matters enables us to provide our clients with the advice they need, when they need it.
 Examples of previous past engagements include:

 Dawn raids and investigations

-Advising an energy supplier in an investigation by a national authority into a suspected market sharing cartel.
-This included attending the dawn raid and defending the client throughout the investigation, including before the authority at Oral Hearings.
-Our work on this matter was "Highly Commended" at the British Legal Awards.
+Advising an energy supplier in an investigation by a national authority into a suspected market sharing cartel, including attending the dawn raid and defending the client.

 Competition law and antitrust litigation

-Advising Thai Airways in defending a multi-million pound action for damages brought before the High Court of England and Wales following the European Commission’s cartel decision in respect of air cargo.
-The team received Global Competition Review's annual "Cartel Defence" award for its work on this matter.
+Advising Thai Airways in defending a multi-million pound action for damages brought before the High Court following the European Commission's cartel decision in respect of air cargo.

 Distribution and e-commerce

-Advising brand owners and OEMs upon competition law and antitrust issues in relation to the distribution of products within the UK and EU.
-This includes luxury goods, pharmaceutical products, and automotive spare parts.
+Advising brand owners and OEMs on competition law and antitrust issues in relation to the distribution of products within the UK and EU, including, luxury goods, pharmaceuticals and automotive parts.

-Advising a key government department on State aid issues arising from the planned award of a major long-term contract with a value exceeding GBP 1 billion.
+Advising a key government department on State aid issues arising from the planned award of a major long-term contract with a value exceeding £1 billion.